 - Oversaw the issue of over 77,000 small loans of about $300 average size, mainly to women (93%).

 - Multiplied overall lending to end-borrowers by more than 15 times: total loan volume in the five year period was $23,409,123.

 - Integrate microfinance and reproductive health and family planning programming into its other programs, such as Alive & Thrive, TSHIP, and EASE, reaching over 42,000 microloan beneficiaries with important health information.

 The Packard Foundation’s support was integral in PfD’s ability to participate in research on breastfeeding promotion with UNC-Chapel Hill.
 A study completed in 2014 by UNC researchers in partnership with PfD concluded in The Journal of Nutrition that women receiving training in microfinance are nearly 50% more likely to exclusively breast feed at six months (64% of respondents) versus those mothers not involved in microfinance (43% of respondents).

-With funding from The Global Fund to Fight AIDS, Tuberculosis, and Malaria, PfD has been working in Cambodia to strengthen and scale up the most successful malaria control and prevention activities, with emphasis on building the capacity of community partners.
-This work has included education and training of students, health care providers, and community members, and the distribution of educational materials.
+With funding from The Global Fund to Fight AIDS, Tuberculosis, and Malaria, PfD strengthened and scaled up the most successful malaria control and prevention activities, with emphasis on building the capacity of community partners in Cambodia.
+This included education and training of students, health care providers, and community members, and the distribution of educational materials.

 The PfD strategy focused on decentralized, community-based, and health system strengthening approaches.
 The overall approach used is based on partnership and collaboration with the main stakeholders; institutional support for program management and disease surveillance at the provincial and operational district level; and the combination of implementation of proven interventions, pilot of new interventions, and survey/research at community level.